aimms/documentation/webui/application-settings.rst

 Configuring the Workflow Panel
 ++++++++++++++++++++++++++++++

 The Workflow Panel can be configured by the application developer via the AIMMS model.
-Public Workflow Support Declarations has been defined in the inside the `Pages and Dialog Support <library.html#pages-and-dialog-support-section>`_ section, used to configure different workflows and their respective steps.
+Public Workflow Support Declarations have been defined in the inside the `Pages and Dialog Support <library.html#pages-and-dialog-support-section>`_ section, used to configure different workflows and their respective steps.

 WorkflowSpecification - This set is used to configure the number of workflows and their respective titles.
 The properties of this set are:

-* :token:`title` - The Title for the workflow to be displayed on the top of the Workflow Panel.
+* :token:`title` - The title for the workflow to be displayed on the top of the Workflow Panel.
 * :token:`style` - A defined style for the workflow (This property is not in use currently.
-We have made the provision to incorporate different styles that will be available in the near future)
+We have made the provision to incorporate different styles that we expect will be available in the future)

 WorkflowPageSpecification - This set is used to configure the steps for each workflow.
 The properties of this set are:

 * :token:`displayText` - The label you want to give the step.
 * :token:`icon` - The icon you want to associate with the step.
 You can select from a list of 1600+ icons, the reference can be found in the `icon list <../_static/aimms-icons/icons-reference.html>`_. `Custom icons <folder.html#custom-icon-sets>`_ can also be used if required.
 * :token:`pageId` - The pageId of the Page this step should be associated with.
+Ideally, every page in a workflow is a step in the Workflow Panel.
+The pageIds can be referred from the :token:`AllRegularPages` set.
 * :token:`tooltip` - The text to be displayed when the user hovers over the step.
 * :token:`workflowPageState` - The workflow state of the page.
 Active (displayed and clickable), Inactive (displayed and not clickable) and Hidden.
 If not defined, by default, the state is Hidden.
 * :token:`pageDataState` - The data state of the page.
 Complete, Incomplete or Error.
+This is optional.
 If not defined, by default it has an empty state.
 * :token:`redirectPageId` - The pageId of the Page the user should be redirected to when the :token:`workflowPageState` is Inactive or Hidden.
 When the user tries to navigate to an Inactive or Hidden workflow step they are redirected to this Page.
+The pageIds can be referred from the :token:`AllRegularPages` set.

-WorkflowNumbers - There are 2 indices in the set that the string parameters will be indexed over.
-The indices are used to reference the number and order of workflows (indexWorkflowOrder) and the no of pages (indexNoOfPages) in each workflow.
+WorkflowNumbers - There are two indices in the set that the string parameters will be indexed over.
+The indices are used to reference the number of workflows (indexWorkflowOrder) and the no of pages or steps (indexNoOfPages) in each workflow.

-To create and configure the Workflow Panel in the application you will need to create 2 string parameters.
+To create and configure the Workflow Panel in the application you will need to create two string parameters.
 The first to configure the number of workflows in the application and the second the steps of each workflow.

 Configuring Workflows
 +++++++++++++++++++++